90degs2infty/cmake-extended-doxygen/README.md

 To automate the process setting up Doxygen's input, this repository ships:

-- a custom marker property `GENERATE_DOXYGEN` (target and source-file level) to control which source files go into documentation
+- a custom marker property `GENERATE_DOXYGEN` (target and source file level) to control which source files go into documentation
 - a function `collect_doxygen_input` to automatically populate the list of sources and include directories passed to Doxygen
 - a close-to-drop-in-replacement `doxygen_add_documentation` replacing `doxygen_add_docs`